 At this point it is useful to discuss the period of military threat and the initial period of war (IPW), because they feature prominently in Russian military thought.
 A period of military threat is likely to emerge from an intensifying crisis, or sharply worsening military-political situation, when there is a high chance of war, increased military activity, featuring evidence of readying or buildup of forces.
-The initial period of war constitutes an especially intense phase of the conflict, when states conduct combat operations with deployed forces, launch initial strategic operations, and seek to attain early war aims.
+The IPW constitutes an especially intense phase of the conflict, when states conduct combat operations with deployed forces, launch initial strategic operations, and seek to attain early war aims.
 Economies are transitioned to a wartime footing, and reserves or follow-on forces are deployed.
 This term, and its significance, dates to World War I, when it spoke more to mobilization, concentration, and operational deployment of forces ahead of planned operations or fighting.
-In World War II it took on a different character, involving offensive strategic operations by forces which were already prepared and deployed.
-The thrust of the concept has since then defined a period when governments would fight with forces deployed before the war to pursue their initial war aims.
+In World War II it took on a different character, involving offensive strategic operations by forces that were already prepared and deployed.
+The thrust of the concept has since then defined a period war gives.

-In its more modern iteration and usage today, the term signifies a period that may prove to be decisive for the outcome of the war, when opponents are likely to leverage the bulk of their military power in order to achieve maximum results or outcomes.
+In its more modern iteration and usage today, the term signifies a period that may prove to be decisive for the outcome of the war, when opponents are likely to leverage the bulk of their military power to achieve maximum results or outcomes.
 As will be discussed later, in a conventional conflict, this period is likely to be defined by massed aerospace and missile attack, aerospace defense, and countering operations, along with the beginning of strategic operations in continental (land) and maritime theaters.
-While there is no clear timeline that can describe this period, in its common usage the initial period of war is one of weeks rather than months, and speaks to an intense phase of combat and contending strategic operations launched by opposing sides.
+While there is no clear timeline that can describe this period, in its common usage the IPW is one of weeks rather than months, and speaks to an intense phase of combat and contending strategic operations launched by opposing sides.